Requesting Letters of Recommendation

 - Email Prof. Waters to see if she is willing to write a letter for you.
 It is best to include any pertinent application materials (Writing Sample, Research or Teaching Statement, articles or chapters, etc.) she may want to reference as she writes your letter(s).
-In addition, please CC Prof. Waters’ assistant, Laura Kistler (email@example.com).
+In addition, please CC Prof. Waters’ assistant, Jess Viator (email@example.com).

-- If Prof. Waters agrees to write your letter, Laura will share with you a standard application list template via Google Sheets**.
-The greatest benefit of sharing this information via Google is that you, Prof. Waters, and Laura are able to share ownership of materials, resulting in the most up to date information being available to all parties.
+- If Prof. Waters agrees to write your letter, Jess will share with you a standard application list template via Google Sheets**.
+The greatest benefit of sharing this information via Google is that you, Prof. Waters, and Jess are able to share ownership of materials, resulting in the most up to date information being available to all parties.

 - Fill out the application list template, noting all positions or programs to which you are applying.
 You should continue to update this list as new positions and/or programs are posted, or as you decide not to apply for certain positions and/or programs for which you had originally intended to apply.

-- As letters are sent/submitted, Laura will mark them as sent on the application spreadsheet, providing you with up to date information regarding the status of letters.
+- As letters are sent/submitted, Jess will mark them as sent on the application spreadsheet, providing you with up to date information regarding the status of letters.

 Please give Prof. Waters as much advance notice as possible when requesting recommendation letters.